Twin Brooks Rink

 Several opportunities for volunteering exist.
 Snow removal after snow fall can be accomplished any time of day with use of a snow blower and power sweeper but is necessary before rink can be re-opened.
 If your schedule permits, once trained, daytime rink maintenance is always possible also.
 The goal for the volunteer rink maintenance crew is to provide the community with quality skating surface for winter enjoyment of the outdoors.

-Both the rink and community center are solely run by volunteers.
-So residents please be patient when making requests.
-Several times in past years, the rink has been closed due to overworked volunteers and not enough new help.
+Both the rink and community centre are solely run by volunteers (NOT the City).
+So please be patient when making requests.
+Several times in past years, the rink has been closed due to overworked volunteers and not enough help.
 Rink maintenance can be quite enjoyable.
-Kind of like taking a walk in winter wonderland, except you are walking behind a snow blower, or a water hose.
 Lots of comradery at the rink as our volunteers are a great bunch or people.
 We have several Parent/Teenager teams helping as well.
 Teenagers are a good proportion of the users of the rink, so it is great when they come out to help maintain it.